-More information about your initial provisional tax liability and the dates that interest applies from is available in our guide Provisional tax (IR289).
+More information about your initial provisional tax liability and the dates that interest applies from is available in our guide Provisional tax (IR289) guide.

 There are special rules about how interest is calculated when an authority has an initial provisional tax liability and has changed its balance date.
-For further information please refer to our Tax Information Bulletin (TIB) Vol 9, No 12 (November 1997).
+For further information see our Provisional tax (IR289) guide.

-Question 12 2017 provisional tax
+Question 12 2018 provisional tax

-2017 provisional tax is charged for income the authority will earn in the 2017 income year.
+2018 provisional tax is charged for income the authority will earn in the 2018 income year.
 It's generally payable in two, three or six instalments.
 There are three options for calculating provisional tax - standard, estimation and ratio.

-If the Māori authority's 2016 RIT is:
+If the Māori authority's 2017 RIT is:

-- \$2,500 or less it doesn't have to pay provisional tax, but it can make voluntary payments - more than \$2,500 but expected to be \$2,500 or less for 2017, it may estimate 2017 provisional tax at nil - more than \$2,500 and expected to be more than \$2,500 for 2017, it must pay 2017 provisional tax using one of the payment options.
+\$2,500 or less it doesn't have to pay provisional tax, but it can make voluntary payments

+- more than \$2,500 but expected to be \$2,500 or less for 2018, it may estimate 2018 provisional tax at nil - more than \$2,500 and expected to be more than \$2,500 for 2018, it must pay 2018 provisional tax using one of the payment options.